בס"ד

 PassoverWeekday = modulus( NisanFirstDay( Mode, hYear ) , 7 ) + 1

-Passover is always 163 days before the next year's Rosh HaShanah.
-In other words it is on the day that is 163 days before the date that is obtained by adding length of the current year to the date of Rosh HaShanah of the current year.
-Recall that the NisanFirstDay function simply returns the date that is 177 days before the next year's Rosh HaShanah date.
+Passover is always 163 days before the next year’s Rosh HaShanah.
+In other words it is on the day that is 163 days before the date that is obtained by adding the length of the current year to the date of Rosh HaShanah of the current year.
+Recall that the NisanFirstDay function simply returns the date that is 177 days before the next year’s Rosh HaShanah date.

 To calculate the starting weekday number for Rosh HaShanah, use the HebrewNewYear function to return the fixed date of Rosh HaShanah, divide that by 7 and increment the remainder to yield its Hebrew weekday number (1=Sunday ...
 7=Saturday):